Less Than One Day in Juneau: Mendenhall Glacier and Crab Legs

 Hike to Nugget Falls

-Tip: Keep your eyes peeled while walking the trail.
-The area surrounding the falls is home to all sorts of wildlife, like black bears, bald eagles, and salmon.
+Tip: Watch your eyes while walking the trail.
+The area surrounding the falls is home to all sorts of wildlife, including black bears, bald eagles, and salmon.
+You never know what you will see.
+We saw a porcupine climbing a tree.
+We didn’t even know that porcupines could climb trees.

 How to Get to Mendenhall Glacier from Juneau Cruise Port?